 Cyber Fraud and Recovery in Hong Kong

-The number of cases of technology-based crimes has increased dramatically in Hong Kong as Covid-19 forces employees to work from home which often leaves their employers more vulnerable to being attacked by fraudsters.
-This article provides a glimpse into the latest online scams involving Hong Kong, the warning signs of online fraud to be on the lookout for, and the steps a victim of fraud can take to protect his assets against fraudsters.
+The number of cases of technology-based crimes has increased dramatically in Hong Kong as the COVID-19 has mforces employees to work from home which often leaves their employers more vulnerable to being attacked by fraudsters.
+This article provides a glimpse into the latest online scams involving Hong Kong, the warning signs or red flags of online fraud to be on the lookout for, and the steps a victim of fraud can take to protect his assets against fraudsters.

 If you believe you are a victim of cyber fraud, jump ahead below and take immediate action before it is too late.

 Why Hong Kong?

-Hong Kong is one of the freest economies in the world where incorporating a new company can be done quickly (often within a day), easily, and at low costs.
-Although the ease to set up new companies meant to foster economic development and entrepreneurial initiatives also provide the perfect framework for fraudsters for creating disposable companies for carrying out fraud and money laundering activities.
+Hong Kong is one of the freest economies in the world.
+Incorporating a new company can be done quickly (often within a day), easily, and at low a cost.
+Although the ease to set up new companies is meant to foster economic development and entrepreneurial initiatives, it also provides the perfect framework for fraudsters for creating disposable companies for carrying out fraud and money laundering activities.

 Common Types of Cyber Fraud

 In recent years, online fraud schemes have become more and more sophisticated.
 Gone are the days when these fraudulent schemes were perpetrated by unsophisticated individuals operating out of third-world countries.
 Nowadays, these crimes are carried out by criminal syndicates that employ a wide array of professionals (e.g., lawyers, accountants, financial experts, linguists, computer specialists) who target specific organisations or individuals using uniquely tailor-made approaches.

-Fraudsters use online dating apps, dating websites, or social networking sites to connect with their victims and attempt to establish a relationship with them.
+Fraudsters use online dating apps, dating websites, or social media sites to connect with their victims and attempt to establish a relationship with them.
+Online romance scam is, in our experience, one of the most common ways that romance scammers are able to convince their victims to part with their money.